 2013 Acura MDX Performance

-Reviewers say that the MDX is relatively fun to drive, with composed, refined handling and plenty of power.
-Most note that its transmission is responsive, though some also say that the MDX feel sluggish from a stop.
-At 16/21 mpg city/highway, its fuel economy is typical for the class, but not spectacular.
+Reviewers say that the 2013 Acura MDX is relatively fun to drive, with composed, refined handling and plenty of power.
+Most note that its transmission is responsive, though some also say that the MDX feels sluggish from a stop.
+At 16/21 mpg city/highway, its fuel economy is low for the class.
 All-wheel drive is standard.

 - "When pushed hard, Acura's 300-horsepower V6 engine, sophisticated all-wheel-drive system and optional active-damping system combine to deliver an SUV that's remarkably fun to push in the turns." -- Kelley Blue Book

 - "Overall, the Acura MDX is one of the most rewarding luxury crossovers to drive." -- Edmunds